To start a business in the UK, you’ll need to take 3 main steps:

 - The proposed name of the LLP

 - The passports or other address proof of all members

 - Other supporting documents if needed

-Upon the receipt of all documents, we will start to file the application and submit it to the Registrar to form your LLP in the UK.
+Upon the receipt of all documents, we’ll start to file the application and submit it to the Registrar to form your LLP in the UK.

 Step 5.
 Receive the Result

 The process of forming an LLP in the UK can be done within 24 hours.
-If you use our Basic package, you will receive a digital set of corporate documents.
+If you use our Basic package, you’ll receive a digital set of corporate documents.
 They include copies of the incorporation certificate, LLP agreement, and the business register.

-For our Standard package, you will further receive a physical set of those documents, in 3 – 7 working days.
+For our Standard package, you’ll further receive a physical set of those documents, in 3 – 7 working days.

 4. Opening a Bank Account for UK Companies

 To actually start a business in the UK, your limited company or LLP has to open a corporate account to transact with customers or business partners.
 It is also the best way to separate the business assets from your personal assets.